The change from warm to cold to central heating to cold to office to travel to central heating etc can really make your

 - Treat the skin like you do your clothing, if you’re layering clothing, layer your skincare.
 You need a skincare ‘wardrobe’ at this time of year more than any other.

-Cleanse, Tone, Serum, Oil, Cream, Protectant and/or balm.
-How much and when you use all of these depends on your skin but a general rule of thumb is if it’s still absorbing, keep going (the only thing to be aware of is layering silicone as it will inevitably ‘peel’ or ‘roll’).
+Cleanse, tone (acid/mist or both), serum, oil, cream, protectant and/or balm.
+How much and when you use all of these depends on your skin, but a general rule of thumb is to start with ‘less is more’ and if it’s still absorbing, keep going (the only thing to be aware of is layering silicone as it will inevitably ‘peel’ or ‘roll’).

 - Don’t over-cleanse.
 Your skin needs all the moisture it can get at this time of year.
-If you’re dry/sensitive and you are using harsh cleansers suitable for the summer months AND overusing something like a Clarisonic – your skin may be very unforgiving.
+If you’re dry/sensitive and you are using harsh cleansers suitable for the summer months and overusing the electronic facial cleaning brushes – your skin may be very unforgiving.

 - Avoid alcohol-heavy products.
-It’s one thing to have a toner showing alcohol denat at the very end of the inci list – its another to have alcohol as the main ingredient.
+It’s one thing to have a toner showing alcohol denat at the very end of the inci list – it’s another to have alcohol as the main ingredient.
+Acids can be an exception here.

 - If you love a face wash (foaming) – try and change to a cleansing milk while the weather is so cold.
 You can buy a milk for oily skin if you need it.

 - Oils and balms can feel very comforting on the skin.
 Natural ones.
-No mineral oil.
 If you are particularly dry, a heavy balm may actually be stripping, so go easy.
 An oily skin can use an oil designed for its specific type.

 - You should NEVER aim for ‘squeaky clean’ anything, be it hair or skin.
-If you have this feeling after washing/cleansing, you really need to stop/rethink what you are using..
+If you have this feeling after washing/cleansing, you really need to stop and rethink what you are using.